collabnix/dockerlabs/beginners/building-your-first-alpine-container.md

-# How to build Your First Alpine Docker Container
+# How to build Your First Alpine Docker Image and Push it to DockerHub

 Under this tutorial we will see how to build our own first alpine based Docker Image.